demorogabrtz/SpellPower/README.md

 ```

 ### Adopting Spell Haste

+Spell Haste represents the casting speed of spells.

 If implementing completely custom spells and want to calculate with Spell Haste attribute of players keep reading.